GParareal: A time-parallel ODE solver using Gaussian process emulation: Parareal

 \subsection{The algorithm}

-To begin (iteration $k=0$), approximate solutions to \eqref{eq:ODE} are calculated sequentially using $\mathcal{G}$, on a single processor, such that
+To begin (iteration $k=0$), approximate solutions to \eqref{eq:ODE} are calculated sequentially using $\G$, on a single processor, such that

-Following this (iteration $k=1$), the fine solver propagates each approximation in \eqref{eq:coarse} \emph{in parallel}, on $J$ processors, to obtain $\mathcal{F}(U^0_j)$ for $j=0,\dots,J-1$.
-These values are then used in the predictor-corrector
+Following this, the fine solver propagates each approximation in \eqref{eq:coarse} \emph{in parallel}, on $J$ processors, to obtain $\F(U^0_j)$ for $j=0,\dots,J-1$.
+These values are then used (during iteration $k=1$) in the predictor-corrector

-Here, $\mathcal{G}$ is applied sequentially to predict the solution at the next time step, before being corrected by the residual between coarse and fine values found during the previous iteration (note that \eqref{eq:pred-corr} cannot be run in parallel).
+Here, $\G$ is applied sequentially to predict the solution at the next time step, before being corrected by the residual between coarse and fine values found during the previous iteration (note that \eqref{eq:pred-corr} cannot be calculated in parallel).
 This is a discretised approximation of the Newton--Raphson method for locating the true roots $U_j$ with initial guess \eqref{eq:coarse} \citep{gander2007}.
-The final step is to evaluate the stopping criteria
+For a pre-defined tolerance $\varepsilon > 0$, the parareal solution $U^k_j$ is deemed to have converged up to time $t_I$ if

-for some pre-defined tolerance $\varepsilon$, stopping once $I=J$.
-This criterion is standard for parareal \citep{garrido2006,gander2008}, however, other criteria such as taking the average relative error between fine solutions over a time slice \citep{samaddar2010,samaddar2019} or measuring the total energy of the system could be used instead.
-Unconverged solution values, i.e.\ $U^k_j$ for $j > I$, are improved in later iterations ($k > 1)$ by initiating further parallel $\mathcal{F}$ runs on each $U^k_j$, followed by an update using \eqref{eq:pred-corr}.
-The version of parareal implemented in \Cref{sec:numerics} does not iterate over solutions that have already converged, avoiding the waste of computational resources \citep{elwasif2011,pentland2021,garrido2006}.
-Extending parareal to the multivariate case in \eqref{eq:ODE} is straightforward: see \cite{gander2007} for notation and \cite{pentland2021} for pseudocode.
+This criterion is standard for parareal \citep{garrido2006,gander2008}, however, other criteria, e.g.\ taking the average relative error between fine solutions over a time slice \citep{samaddar2010,samaddar2019} or measuring the total energy of the system, could be used instead.
+Unconverged solution values, i.e.\ $U^k_j$ for $j > I$, are updated in future iterations ($k > 1)$ by initiating further parallel $\F$ runs on each $U^k_j$, followed by an update using \eqref{eq:pred-corr}.
+The algorithm stops once $I=J$, converging in $k$ (out of $J$) iterations.
+The version of parareal described here and implemented in \Cref{sec:numerics} does not iterate over solutions that have already converged, avoiding the waste of computational resources \citep{elwasif2011,pentland2022,garrido2006}.
+Extending parareal to the full nonautonomous system in \eqref{eq:ODE} is straightforward: see \cite{gander2007} for notation and \cite{pentland2022} for pseudocode.